dimitrievgs/Reverse-proxy-server-for-Foundryvtt/Reverse proxy server for Foundryvtt (EN).md

 >
 > \<\...\>

-By default, ssh-keygen likes to drop files into a folder /home/ (?), so the full path needs to be hammered in and all subdirectories must exist.
+By default, ssh-keygen likes to drop files into a folder /home/ (?), so the full path needs to be specified, and all subdirectories must exist.

-Now we will send the public key to the server so that it writes the contents to a file /home/\<username\>/.ssh/authorized_keys:
+Now we send the public key to the server so it is written to a file /home/\<username\>/.ssh/authorized_keys:

 ```
 sudo ssh-copy-id -i /root/.ssh/<custom_server_key_file>.pub
 <username>@<server_ip_address>
 ```

-&#x1F534; You can check that the key has "reached", for this on the server side, enter the command
+&#x1F534; You can verify that the key has been sent and written by entering the command on the server side

 ```
 vi /home/<username>/.ssh/authorized_keys